chickensoft-games/chickensoft_site/blog/2023-12-01-game-architecture/index.md

 > You'll often find that many nodes can be stateless, simply signaling when something happens.
 Stripping as much logic out of the visual layer is beneficial because it allows stateful, parent nodes to manipulate the simpler, stateless nodes.
 For comparison, Google's cross platform app framework [Flutter](https://flutter.dev/) specifically forces you to distinguish between a [StatefulWidget](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) and a [StatelessWidget](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html).
 This same distinction applies to Godot, since they both share a visual, tree-based composition structure.

-We'll be making extensive use of the [SuperNodes] source generator, which lets us "copy" code from one class and "paste" it into another class (i.e., compile-time [mixins](https://en.wikipedia.org/wiki/Mixin)).
+We'll be making extensive use of the [Introspection] source generator, which lets us inject code into our node classes via [mixins](https://en.wikipedia.org/wiki/Mixin).

-In the example above, the `AutoNode` mixin (called a `PowerUp` in `SuperNodes` terminology) automatically adds code into our `WinMenu` class at build-time that will connect the `MainMenuButton` property to its corresponding node with the same unique identifier, `%MainMenuButton` in the scene.
+In the example above, the `IAutoNode` mixin enables the `WinMenu` class to connect the `MainMenuButton` property to its corresponding node with the same unique identifier, `%MainMenuButton` in the scene.
 Little tricks like that help save us a ton of error-prone typing.

-The AutoNode mixin comes from Chickensoft's [PowerUps] collection.
-We'll be using a few other PowerUps in this article, which we'll explain as we go.
+The `IAutoNode` mixin comes from [AutoInject], which provides a number of utilities in addition to dependency injection.

 ### 🤖 GameLogic Layer